PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 ## Pivoting

-It's normal.
+First, realize it's normal to pivot.
 Since most startups fail, you're probably doing something wrong if you _don't_ pivot.
 The media would make you think that building a startup requires years of grinding away on the same idea.
 At PostHog, we pivoted six times in the first six months.

 Be decisive.
 During our YC batch, we saw a few companies have one founder work on X, whilst another worked on Y. The problem of finding product market fit is already complex, so don't add any extra variables like "just one of us was trying, not both" to make it even harder.
 Pick one idea and go all in.
 If you fail, quickly move to the other idea.
 We also saw instances where companies debated pivoting for several weeks - if you have tried everything in the list above, and are questioning yourself constantly, then you probably should have already made the call.